0aoq/0aInterpreter/README.md

 # 0a Interpreter

+Note that 0aInterpreter is meant to be used as a CLI, if using from npm use `buildLaunch()` to create a batch file to launch 0aInterpreter.
+If launched from npm use the `run()` function to run a command from your file, configuration files, file loading, and custom commands are disabled if running from npm.

+If downloading from github, make sure you use the typescript compiler to compile the typescript files into javascript files.
+0aInterpreter can be run from `package/core/index.js` after being compiled.

 ## About

 I tried to create a basic programming language interpreter for a simple language with little features and simple syntax.